iriusrisk/startleft/README.md

 # Source Mapping

+A source mapping file (or 'mapping files' for short) describe how to find components, dataflows, and trustzones in source file data structures.

+To accomplish this, a mapping file contains additional logic around a collection of JMESPath queries which are used.
+Also, some exclusive Startleft actions based upon JMESPath may be used in mapping files to solve the most complex mappings.

-Source mapping files are basically additional logic around a collection of JMESPath queries which are used describe how to find components, dataflows, and trustzones in source file data structures.
-Source mapping files are made up of three main sections corresponding the main sections in an OTM file, plus a lookup section described below:
+Source mapping files are made up of three main sections corresponding the main sections in an OTM file, plus an optional lookup section described below:

-* trustzones
+* trustZones
 * components
 * dataflows